Last Updated on: 9th September 2023, 02:50 pm

 Live plants in the tank will offer a chance to forage, hide, and tear at interesting textures.

 Most species like to dig and burrow for fun.
-If you keep one of these tortoises, ensure that the substrate in its tank is deep enough to allow digging.
+If you keep one of these tortoises, ensure the substrate in its tank is deep enough to allow digging.

 Bathing the tortoise 2-3 times a week promotes healthy shell development, as it keeps the tortoise hydrated and allows it to shed properly.